Bilprospekt/generator-bilprospekt/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

 To install generator-bilprospekt from npm, run:
+(Note that the generator is not published to npm so you'll have to install from the folder)

 ```bash
 npm install -g generator-bilprospekt